Thornton steps down, led Cougars to three Badger titles, state runner-up finish

-Jeff Thornton, head coach of Sun Prairie’s co-op girls hockey team, the Cap City Cougars, announced last week that he was stepping down.
+Jeff Thornton, head coach of Sun Prairie’s Cap City Cougars co-op girls hockey team, announced last week that he is stepping down, Cap City Cougars announced last week.

 In his five seasons, Thornton led the Cougars to three Badger Conference championships and a 90-24-12 overall record.

-“I’ll miss so many things about coaching, but it was the right decision at the right time,” Thornton said in an email to The Star.
+“I’ll miss so many things about coaching, but it was the right decision at the right time,” Thornton said in an email.

 Thornton wrote the following letter: